stvgz/2018-tinachi-tool-wear-prediction/README.md

 # 2018-tinachi-tool-wear-prediction

-Notebooks to solve tool wear prediction
+Notebooks to solve tool wear prediction of a tianchi competitation[https://tianchi.aliyun.com/]

+Problems

+Data
+* PLC data: PLC data contains position information and machine movements
+* Sensor data: high frequecy vibration data from sensor attached to machine

-1. Preprocessing
+1. Preprocessing & EDA

-Notebooks starts with "PrepProcess"
+Notebooks starts with "PrepProcess" and "EDA"

-2. EDA

-3. Modelling
+2. Modelling

+Modelling with some fine tunning and autoML